AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <cite>&mdash;<em>Bloomberg</em> <a href="http://www.bloomberg.com/news/articles/2014-11-07/high-speed-ad-traders-profit-by-arbitraging-your-eyeballs">"High-Speed Ad Traders Profit by Arbitraging Your Eyeballs "</a></cite>
 </blockquote>

-Say you want your ad to target amoral brogrammers in the ad-tech racket.
-You simply puchase a steaming pile of Big Data to identify latte addicts who frequent Ferrari's website and are chronic Disrupt attendees.
-As soon as you place your ad, instantly half the Google bus sees your product.
+Say you want your ad to target brogrammers running a questionable ad-tech racket.
+You simply puchase a steaming pile of Big Data that cross-tabs latte addicts who frequent Ferrari's website with chronic Disrupt attendees.
+Instantly half the phonmes on the Google bus light up with your product.

-This is how it often works, and by "often" I mean "almost never."
+It doesn't always work this way, though, and by "not often" I mean "almost never."

 <blockquote>
 <p>Not only is ad tech cluttering up people's screens with ads that are designed to deliver accidental clicks that are near-impossible to avoid, those ads come with scripts to turn your user behavior into their big data -- and those scripts have significant bandwidth attached.
 In other words, a very significant chunk of your data plan, battery life and time waiting for sites to load are costs you pay to watch the very same ads that are messing up your customer experience.</p>